In the City of Albany, 17.7% of workers were Professionals, compared to 35.1% in Electricity, Gas, Water and Waste Services.

 - Community and Personal Service Workers (2,071 local workers or 14.0%)

-In combination these three occupations accounted for 6,783 people in total or 45.8% of the local workers .
+In combination these three occupations accounted for 6,783 people in total or 45.8% of the All industries local workers.

-In comparison, the Electricity, Gas, Water and Waste Services workforce within City of Albany employed 12.2% as Professionals; 35.1% as Technicians and Trades Workers; and % as Community and Personal Service Workers.
+In comparison, the Electricity, Gas, Water and Waste Services workforce in the City of Albany employed 12.2% as Professionals; 35.1% as Technicians and Trades Workers and 0% as Community and Personal Service Workers.

-The major differences between the jobs held by the workforce in the City of Albany and the Electricity, Gas, Water and Waste Services workforce were:
+The major differences between the jobs held by the workforce in the City of Albany and Electricity, Gas, Water and Waste Services were:

 - A smaller percentage of local workers employed as Technicians and Trades Workers (14.1% compared to 35.1%)